 After setting up another trip to Florida to look at a couple more Defevers with the broker, an individual approached us through the Defever Forum.
 On December 29, 2013 we received an email that said:

 The pictures looked nice and the equipment list was impressive, so we decided it bore a trip to take a look.
-Due to Paula’s work schedule, Tom had to go look at it by himself.
+Due to Paula’s work schedule, Tom had to go look at it by himself on January 8, 2014.
 He was not on the boat for 15 minutes when he texted Paula, “I think we have found our boat!”
 So then the focus changed from finding a boat to buying a boat.
 To hear that part of the story, check out Buying a Boat.